 Any details smaller than the topology were baked into textures.

 The shapes were baked to height maps which could be used for additional displacement after subdividing.
 Some would also be baked as normal/bump maps for even more details in the shading.

 For that we mainly used the bone weights of the rig.
 So whenever a bone would affect an area of the face, the same weights would trigger the shape key.
 We also converted the weights into general attributes that can be used in the material nodes.
 They are the factor to blend the baked maps into the material.

 The sculpting process of facial shapes will be the best example of the overall workflow.

 An extremely important aspect to be aware of is the sliding of the skin.
 Facial expressions are not just sculpted onto the face wherever you like.
 You need to respect the stretching and wrinkling of the face to sell the realism and avoid 'swimming' of facial features.

-Ideally start out by sculpting shape keys instead of sculpt layers.
-This will help in ignoring details and focusing on the general volumes and shifting of the surface.
+We started out by sculpting shape keys instead of sculpt layers.
+This helps to ignore details and focus on the general volumes and shifting of the surface first.
 It also provides a much faster and responsive environment to sculpt in and slide layers.

 Tip: "Enabling wireframes as an overlay can be a great reminder of where the skin slides to and from."

 This workflow is very similar to the one described in the Stylised Character Workflow.
 More detailed information can also be found there.